Father Robert Hannon

-Summary of Sexual Abuse Allegations against Father Robert Hannon:
+Summary of Sexual Abuse Allegations against Fr.
+Robert Hannon:

-According to documents reviewed by the grand jury, two different pastors asked to have Father Robert Hannon removed from back-to-back assignments after mere months.
+Fr.
+Robert Hannon was ordained a priest in 1954, who served in multiple parishes in the Diocese of Erie.
+According to media reports, in 2018, he was named publicly as accused in the PA Grand Jury report.
+Documents reviewed by the grand jury revealed that two different pastors asked to have Father Robert Hannon removed from back-to-back assignments after mere months.
 The reason(s) the requests of the pastors at St. Boniface and St. Luke made the requests is not clear from the grand jury report, but it certainly raises red flags about the young priest’s conduct.

 Also according to the grand jury report, “as early as 1986 the Diocese of Hawaii [sic], and possibly the Diocese of Erie as well, knew that Father Hannon admitted to sexually abusing at least 20 youths between 12 and 19 years of age.
 The admission came to light while Hannon was receiving treatment for his behavior at Foundation House,” a notorious treatment facility for pedophile priests located in New Mexico.

 However, according to the grand jury report, the Diocese of Erie knew of at least one victim by 1981.
 That victim, later identified in the grand jury report as Victim #7, told his parents about his abuse in 1981, which ultimately brought it to an end.

 The Diocese of Erie received another report of abuse in 1993 by a victim later identified in the grand jury report as Victim #6.
 His allegation is set forth in greater detail below.